 Winning over your picky eater is no new topic on this blog, but it’s something that many parents continue to struggle with day after day.
 So this is why I am super excited to share some new healthy eating tips with you straight from two experts in the field (and both sponsors of our blog)!
-Cai Dixon, co-creator of the Copy-Kids DVD, and Kia Robertson, creator of the Today I Ate A Rainbow kit, have both created award-winning yet simple resources that get kids interested in – and eating! – their fruits and veggies.
+Cai Dixon, co-creator of the Copy-Kids, and Kia Robertson, creator of the Today I Ate A Rainbow kit, have both created award-winning yet simple resources that get kids interested in—and eating!—their fruits and veggies.
 Both Cai and Kia are fellow moms who feel passionate about helping other parents overcome the typical struggles they face when trying to get their children to eat a varied diet.
-Be sure to check out the contest details at the bottom because both of them are generously giving away one of their products along with a $100 Whole Foods (or alternate grocery store) gift card!

 First Off, Set the Tone:

 What does flexibility look like?
 It will vary from household to household.
 Here is what flexibility looks like in my home:

 My 5-year-old took a bath first thing when she woke up today.
 I figured out a few years ago that coupling happy bath-time play with a meal was an excellent way to get her to eat more.
 First she started with a banana.
 Then she asked for a second banana.
 Then I set a divided plate on a low stool next to the tub.
 The plate contained red cabbage, cauliflower, celery & a cherry tomato – each in its own compartment, because she doesn’t like things to touch.
 And she ate them all.
 Yep, veggies for breakfast!

 Sometimes a story prompt from you is all that is needed to get your child to eat.
 “Bunnies love carrots.
 There once was a bunny who ate 100 carrots in one meal.
 Could you eat 100 carrots?”